 You Never Gave Up On Me: This song was a lovely way to finish out this album.
 Rather than a farewell, McEntire offered a “thank you” and dedicated it to her mama, who has also very publicly been by her side, pushing her daughter to succeed the best she can for the last four decades.
 Whether a mother by blood or one of the heart, may we all find someone who inspires this love, belief, and gratitude in each of our lives.

-It’s easy to find things to critique if you break any album out track by track, but overall there isn’t a single thing ‘wrong’ with this project.
+It’s easy to find things to critique if you break any album out track by track, but overall there isn’t a single thing wrong with this project.
 McEntire has delivered another fun, powerful, musically strong series of songs.
 She stayed true to her style while still finding some room to experiment and play, and the result was comprehensively pretty great.
-Perhaps we’ll see another Grammy nom in her future soon.
+Perhaps we’ll see another Grammy nom in her near future.
 After all, the Grand Ole Opry and Hollywood Bowl member has won 16 ACM Awards, 15 American Music Awards, 9 People’s Choice Awards, 6 CMA Awards, 3 GRAMMY® Awards, a GMA Dove Award and a National Artistic Achievement Award from the U.S. Congress, in addition to other philanthropic and leadership honors.
 Let’s not forget her recent Kennedy Center Honor.

 McEntire’s most recent album can be streamed on Spotify or purchased for download on Apple Music.
 Fans can purchase bundled CD’s and vinyl’s on her website.
 Don’t forget to tune into the ACM awards this Sunday Night, April 7th, at 8:00 pm EST to watch McEntire host the show.